What is my “why?”

 Spectactors are invited to participate in this act of joyful deviance.

 Sofia Kavlin is a conceptual artist based in New York City.
-She intersects embodied practice, poetry, and urban installation to bring the body’s physical and emotional experience to the forefront.
-She has performed at PS122 Gallery in New York, designed a Humanizing Data program for the Van Alen Institute as well as a Social and Emotional Learning (S.E.L) program for Casita Maria, an after school youth art center in the Bronx.
+She intersects poetry, urban installation and experience design to bring the body’s physical and emotional experience to the forefront.
+She has performed at PS122 Gallery in New York, designed a Humanizing Data program for the Van Alen Institute, as well as a Social and Emotional Learning (S.E.L) program for Casita Maria, an after-school youth art center in the Bronx.
 She has developed a performative and participatory urban practice consisting of alternate reality game design (WNDRLND urban scavenger hunt), a pop-up event series titled “Slow Matters“ (2023), temporary urban installations (2023-2024), and a live storytelling series titled “The Write to Read“(2024).
-She holds a BA in Anthropology from the University of Toronto (2018), an MSc in Development Economics from LSE (2019), and an MA in Design and Urban Ecologes from Parsons School of Design (2024).
-She is the recipient of the Nudge Global Impact Award (2022).
+She holds a BA in Anthropology from the University of Toronto (2018), an MSc in Development Economics from LSE (2019), and an MA in Design and Urban Ecologies from Parsons School of Design (2024).
+She is the recipient of the Nudge Global Impact Award (2022) and a Soho House fellow (2024).